USS Surfbird: World War II, 1944–1946

 Surfbird departed Lorain on 26 November en route to Boston, Massachusetts via Montreal, Quebec and Halifax.
 She arrived at Boston on 15 December 1944 and held minesweeping trials.
 On 13 February 1945 the ship arrived at Little Creek, Virginia to begin her shakedown training.
 After a brief period in the Charleston Naval Shipyard for alterations, she sailed for the west coast.
 The Panama Canal was transited on 27 April, and Surfbird arrived at San Diego, California on 6 May.
 Two days later, she and Toucan (AM-387) sailed for Hawaii.

 Surfbird arrived at Pearl Harbor and on 26 May departed there for Okinawa Retto, via Eniwetok, Guam and Ulithi.
 She arrived at Kerama Retto on 25 June and began daily sweeps of the "Skagway" area of the East China Sea.
 The minesweeper departed Okinawa on 5 September for North Saddle Island, at the entrance of the Yangtze River.
-She swept Bonham Strait and its approaches until 4 October and then swept the entrance to Chefoo Harbor, Shantung.
+She swept Bonham Strait and its approaches until 4 October and then swept the entrance to Yantai harbor, Shandong.
 Next was a two-day sweep of the approaches to Jinsen, Korea after which she got underway for Shanghai.
 The Yangtze River was entered on 16 October and, by the end of the month, she had swept 32 mines.

 Surfbird sailed from Shanghai on 17 November for Sasebo Japan to be repaired.
 From 14–31 December 1945 she swept mines in Tachibana Wan, Kyūshū.
 She moved to Kure from Sasebo and remained there from 20–26 February 1946 when she sailed for the United States, via the Marianas, Marshall Islands, Johnston Island, and Pearl Harbor.
 The minesweeper arrived at San Diego on 14 April, and was decommissioned on 5 June 1946.